varunsardana/Chest-Classification-using-Mlflow-DVC/README.md

 # 🩻 Chest Cancer Classification using MLflow, DVC, Docker, and AWS

-This project builds an end-to-end machine learning pipeline to classify chest cancer using deep learning with VGG16.
-The project includes data tracking, model training, experiment logging, and automated deployment to an AWS EC2 instance using GitHub Actions.
+Overview.
+End‑to‑end deep‑learning pipeline to classify chest cancer using a transfer‑learned VGG16 model.
+The project is fully reproducible (DVC), tracked (MLflow on DagsHub), containerized (Docker), and deployable to AWS EC2 via GitHub Actions and a self‑hosted runner.
+A lightweight Flask app is included for prediction.

+Disclaimer.
+For education only — not for clinical use.
 ---

 ## 📌 Project Highlights